jfuginay/grammarly/README-COUNTDOWN-TIMER.md

 ## Technical Implementation
 - React functional component with hooks for state management
+- CSS Modules for component-specific styling and to avoid global CSS conflicts
 - CSS animations for smooth transitions and effects
 - Integration with the existing text analysis workflow
 - No external dependencies required